Fashion Favorites Nineteen Nighties Wood frame with double mats. Frame service available. |

 ![]() |

-I bought both hot and cold press watercolor paper but before I got started on a work of art I took the time to paint out a reference sample of each color which gave me insight into how it slides across the watercolor paper and stains the surface.
+I bought both hot-press and cold-press watercolor paper, but before I started working on a piece of art, I took the time to paint a reference sample of each color, which gave me insight into how they slide across the watercolor paper and stain the surface.

-I was quickly falling in love with the transparency and yet I found it very concentrated like they had said and able to keep the original brilliance of the watercolor paper underneath the paint.
+I was quickly falling in love with the transparency.
+Yet, I found it to be very concentrated, as they had said, and able to retain the original brilliance of the watercolor paper underneath the paint.

-One daytime moment I sat down back in the 1990s and drew my favorite outfit in a sketch to think that one day I might like to reminisce and do a painting of the drawing to which it is now 2017!
+One day, I sat down in the 1990s and drew my favorite outfit in a sketch, thinking that one day I might like to reminisce and create a painting of the drawing, which is now 2017!

 ![]() |